stencila/stencila/README.md

 ## ⌨️ Command line tool

 If you want to use Stencila on your own machine, then the `stencila` command line tool (CLI) is for you!
 It is developed in Rust in the [`rust`](rust) folder of this repo.

-Download the CLI for MacOS, Windows or Linux from the [latest release](https://github.com/stencila/stencila/releases/latest).
+The CLI is is early stages of development (again, all contributions welcome!).
+We don't recommend installing it yet, but if you are an early adopter 💖, we'd also appreciate any feedback.
+You can download standalone binaries for MacOS, Windows or Linux from the [latest release](https://github.com/stencila/stencila/releases/latest).

 <br>